 I'll tell you the secrets to chewy brownies, and give you a recipe for the ultimate brownie recipe.
 These classics are rich, chocolatey, dense, and flavorful, and make a full 9-by-13-inch pan.
 Plus try the Best Frosting For Brownies if you want to top them off!

 In short, this is the BEST fudgy brownie recipe.
 It uses a genius blend of chocolatey goodness to create perfectly dense, chewy brownies every single time.
 They're my favorite dessert especially when warm with vanilla ice cream.

-This is a one-bowl brownie recipe that will help minimize the mess while baking.
+This chewy fudge brownie recipe uses the microwave to help minimize the mess while baking.
 It's a no-nonsense recipe that results in moist brownies that don't taste underdone!

 These brownies are made with unsweetened cocoa powder and melted chocolate, which gives them a dark, intense flavor.
 Frosting on top packs in a powerful punch of sweetness that ties everything together.

 If you're a fan of boxed brownie mixes, and especially love the crowd-favorite, Ghirardelli brownie mix, you'll love these EVEN more.